Obsidian AI explained: How it enhances knowledge management for 2026

 For any business, trying to manage dozens of individual API keys and depending on community-built plugins can become a real headache for security and management.
 As users in the Obsidian forums often bring up, there are real privacy concerns.
 There's no central place to control what data the AI can see, track who is asking what, or make sure the whole process follows rules like GDPR.

-Beyond the Obsidian AI personal vault: When to use a dedicated AI platform
+Outgrowing the personal vault: When to use a dedicated AI platform

 Obsidian AI is amazing for improving your personal workflow.
 But when the goal is to give your whole team access to shared knowledge, you need a tool built for that job.